albertomh/Nacar/README.md

 ### Testing
 A suite of unit & integration tests is held under `/tests/`.
 To run it, install the dev requirements as detailed above and run `pytest` from the project root.
-[Click here](docs/Tests.md) to read about how tests are structured, available fixtures & test data, and running tests from PyCharm.
+[Read more](docs/Tests.md) about how tests are structured, available fixtures & test data, and running tests from PyCharm.

 ## Project Structure